Throwing axe: Francisca

 The francisca is a throwing axe associated with the Franks in the 3rd century CE.
 Its design was also used by other Germanic peoples of the period including the Anglo-Saxons.
-The francisca is characterised by its distinctly arch-shaped head, widening toward the cutting edge and terminating in a prominent point at both the upper and lower corners.
+The francisca is characterized by its distinctly arch-shaped head, widening toward the cutting edge and terminating in a prominent point at both the upper and lower corners.
 The top of the head is usually either S-shaped or convex with the lower portion curving inward and forming an elbow with the short wooden haft.
 Sometimes the head is more up-swept, forming a wider angle with the haft.
 Most franciscas have a round or teardrop-shaped eye designed to fit the tapered haft, similar to Viking axes.
 The tomahawk, a similar New World throwing weapon, experienced some influence by the francisca in the French territories.
 Tomahawk throwing competitions still take place today.

 Hurlbat

 A hurlbat (or whirlbat, whorlbat) is the term used for a type of weapon with unclear original definition.
 Older reference works refer to it largely as a type of club, either held in the hand or possibly thrown.
 Modern usage appears to refer to a type of throwing-axe.